-- b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.
+b) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.

-For >1000 people or >25 m escape height:
+For >1000 people:

-- a) Type 7 alarm system, and - b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system in all cases where the building height is four storeys or more.
-Otherwise, a Type 18 system is required unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.
+- a) Type 7 sprinkler and alarm system, and - b) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.